MySQL

 • Sink table

-• Do not declare an auto-increment primary key in the DDL.
-MySQL automatically populates this field when writing data.
+• Auto-increment primary keys: Do not declare auto-increment primary keys in the DDL.
+MySQL automatically populates them when writing data.

 • You must declare at least one non-primary key field.
-Otherwise, an error occurs.
+Otherwise, an error is reported.

-• The NOT ENFORCED constraint in the DDL indicates that Flink does not validate the primary key.
-You must ensure primary key correctness and integrity.
-Validity Check.
+• The `NOT ENFORCED` constraint in the DDL indicates that Flink does not enforce primary key validation.
+You are responsible for ensuring the correctness and integrity of the primary key.
+For more information, see Validity Check.

 • Dimension table

-To use an index to accelerate queries, ensure that the order of the fields in the JOIN condition matches the order of the columns in the index definition.
-This adheres to the leftmost prefix rule.
-For example, if an index is defined on (a, b, c), the JOIN condition should be ON t.a = x AND t.b = y.
+If you want to use an index to accelerate queries, the order of fields in the JOIN clause must match the order defined in the index.
+This is based on the leftmost prefix rule.
+For example, if the index is (a, b, c), the JOIN condition is ON t.a = x AND t.b = y.

-The Flink optimizer may rewrite the generated SQL, preventing the query from using the intended index.
-To confirm that the index is used, check the execution plan (EXPLAIN) or the slow query log in MySQL to inspect the actual SELECT statement.
+The SQL generated by Flink may be rewritten by the optimizer.
+This can prevent the index from being hit during the actual database query.
+To confirm whether the index is used, check the execution plan (EXPLAIN) or the slow query log in MySQL to view the actual SELECT statement that is executed.

 SQL

-Use the MySQL connector in SQL jobs as a source, dimension, or sink table.
+You can use the MySQL connector in SQL jobs as a source table, dimension table, or sink table.

 Syntax